jaswanth70942/Parametric-Equation-solver/README.md

 ## **9. Final Result**

-After several refinement rounds, the solver converges to:
+After several refinement rounds, the solver finally converges to:

 1. A very accurate reconstruction
 2. L1 error ≈ **0.4065**
 3. A visually perfect match between model and data

 This confirms that the recovered parameters correctly describe the dataset.